coremaze/Plasma-Writeup/README.md

 It takes two elements off the stack, adds them together, and then pushes the result back to the stack.

 Unfortunately, you can see a hint of something that became far too common while analyzing these opcodes.
 It makes one element negative before subtracting it.
 This is part of a larger pattern of fairly weak attempts to confuse a reverse engineer that made it frustrating to figure out what all the opcodes did, and there were many duplicate opcodes that were just implemented in different ways.
+To top it off, the compiler was configured in a way where it did not use normal calling conventions, so I eventually gave up on adjusting the decompilation to have function arguments in the correct order.

 Here's addition implemented by multiplying the result with some number and its reciprocal: